-Easy-to-grow medicinal herbs for the kitchen garden include 20 well-know plants that complement the vegetable patch.
+Easy-to-grow medicinal herbs for the kitchen garden include 20 well-known plants that complement the vegetable patch.
 Be sure to download the Kitchen Garden Herbalist’s Materia Medica, a journal to keep track of your medicinal herb journey.

 This post also contains affiliate links based on my personal experience with products that support a seasonal lifestyle.
-As an amazon associate, I earn from qualifying purchases.
+As an Amazon associate, I earn from qualifying purchases.
 I hope you find them useful.

 I wrote this post to help the kitchen gardener round out her garden plot with non-culinary herbs that will bring diversity, fragrance, color, and texture to gardens usually cultivated for culinary purposes.